 A3: Yes, but you will need a powered USB hub to connect multiple devices.

-Q4: Is it possible to use the shield for USB-to-serial communication?
+Q4: Is it possible to use this shield with non-Arduino microcontrollers?

 By following this documentation, you can effectively integrate the USB Host Shield Mini V2 into your projects and troubleshoot common issues.